darioperez/critical-hit-portfolio-2021-refresh/content/projects/plugstreaming.md

   </div>
 </div>

 Remember that radio stations needed to talk to Plug Altermedia for even the most simple changes to be manually made in their live streaming players?
-Well, we build a totally automanagable radio station control panel where customers are able to fully manage and customize their live streaming players.
+Well, I build a totally automanagable radio station control panel where customers are able to fully manage and customize their live streaming players.

 </div>